Deviantcoin/Deviant-Miscellaneous/common/Setup_wallet.md

 ### Encrypting the wallet
 When the sync is finished, it is recommended to encrypt the wallet before transfering funds to it.<br />
 This action will enhance the security of your wallet.
-Once the wallet is encrypted. you need to unlock it before moving funds.
+Once the wallet is encrypted, you need to unlock it before moving funds.

 Step | On screen
 ---- | ---------